-Berry College: Building Upon the Miracle
+Berry College: Building Upon a Miracle

 The story of Berry College is about dreams and the fulfillment of dreams.
 Resting on the solid humanitarian vision of Martha Berry, a woman of enormous energy and foresight, Berry had its earliest beginnings one Sunday afternoon in the 1890s, when Miss Berry first read to three young boys from nearby Lavendar Mountain.
 Enchanted by the bright boys, but recognizing, too, their enormous need and desire to learn, she invited them back the next week.
 The impromptu school held on the grounds of the Berry family home near Rome, Georgia, quickly attracted more pupils, and week by week Miss Berry's dream of helping the mountain children took shape.